sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

+Let's set up two actions, one to check where the user has clicked, and the other

 We're going to use this for our next function, which will verify if a win occurred (given we supply it with the appropriate data!).
 If not, it will return back `false`.

 ```js
 function checkWon() {